Updated 10/23/2023 Nearly all of us use a search engine as a regular part of our daily lives, but...

-We call this the "Cheers Effect".
-Institutions that are good at providing online student services know just how to use this concept to make students feel wanted and connected to the institution, thereby increasing student satisfaction, persistence and ultimately student success.
+We call this the "Cheers Effect."
+Institutions that are good at providing online student services know just how to use this concept to make students feel wanted and connected to the institution, thereby increasing student satisfaction, persistence, and ultimately student success.

 During the recruitment process, prospective students will disclose sensitive information about their personal finances, educational goals, and their personal hopes and dreams.
 A good Admissions Representative will seek to develop a strong personal connection by getting to know these things about their students so that they can help them make an educational choice that is best for each student.
 By assigning one individual to assist a student in the admissions and enrollment processes, institutions can create an environment where strong personal relationships can be fostered, trust can be built, and students can make the best educational decisions.

-After enrollment, online students often get attached to their advisor, coach or even a faculty mentor.
+After enrollment, online students often get attached to their advisor, coach, or even a faculty mentor.
 Students will gravitate towards the individuals at the institution that answer the telephone and return email messages; the person that treats them with respect and helps them with both their life and academic challenges.
 Sometimes the person with whom the student connects works in a department like financial aid or registration and records.
 Hopefully, it happens a lot with Success Coaches and Academic Advisors as they are often assigned the responsibility of being the primary point of contact for online students.

-Wise administrators understand the Cheers Effect and assign students a single point of contact.
-Online programs that are student centered know that it is easy for students to feel disconnected and work hard to make them feel wanted.
+Wise administrators understand the "Cheers Effect" and assign students a single point of contact.
+Online programs that are student-centered know that it is easy for students to feel disconnected and work hard to make them feel wanted.

 If you want to increase the level of student satisfaction at your institution take the time and make the effort to get to know your students.
 Get to know them well enough to greet them with a friendly "Norm!" the next time they call looking for help.

-Give us a call at 513-518-7824 or request information if you would like to learn more about the Cheers Effect or how to improve your online student services.
-We can help you make your students feel welcomed at your school.
+Give us a call at 513-518-7824 or request information if you would like to learn more about the "Cheers Effect" or how to improve your online student services.
+We can help you make your students feel welcome at your school.